 With a tenancy in common, however, you can have three owners of a property, Andy, Bob, and Carl.
 Andy and Bob could each own 25% of the property, and Carl could own 50%.

 What happens when someone dies?
 A joint tenancy comes with the right of survivorship.
 So, as discussed above, the property automatically goes to the surviving owner.
 Tenants in common, however, have no right of survivorship.
 In the event one tenant owner dies, that property stays in that owner’s estate.

 Work with the Accredited Estate Planner Attorneys at Doane & Doane

 At Doane & Doane, we are top-notch, accredited estate planners.
 We are attorneys who understand how to effectively use estate planning to help you and your family into the future.
 We combine big firm resources and experience with the personalized attention of a boutique law practice.
 Our lawyers use the latest technical programs available to help our clients resolve their cases quickly and cost-effectively.
 At the same time, our entire legal team offers one-on-one attention and support clients need to feel comfortable and confident about their case.

 From your very first meeting, we want to give you personalized legal and tax counsel at a competitive cost.
 The lawyers at Doane & Doane assist individuals, families, and businesses with unique estate planning needs, such as business succession, tax planning, high net worth, and charitable giving planning by our West Palm Beach Estate Planning Attorneys.
 We are also, as noted, accredited estate planners.

-We help our clients plan for the future by creating trusts, managing Medicaid goals and planning for the care of children and other loved ones.
-So, if you want to know what does right of survivorship mean for your family, we can help you answer that question for your specific circumstances.
+We help our clients plan for the future by creating trusts, managing Medicaid goals, and planning for the care of children and other loved ones.
+So, if you want to know what does the right of survivorship means for your family, we can help you answer that question for your specific circumstances.
 Call us at Doane & Doane today, at 561-656-0200.